Exabyte-io/documentation/docs/compute/queues.md

 ## Overview

-Depending on the size and degree of urgency, simulation tasks can be directed to different submission queues to optimize cost/efficiency ration.
+Depending on the size and degree of urgency, simulation tasks can be directed to different submission queues to optimize cost/efficiency ratio.
 We have multiple queues, as explained below:

 - **debug (D)**: for small-sized and short debug calculations
     * node cout == 1